 The other problem with this project was that the builder had not designed the offices properly and had missed out providing adequate ventilation to the offices, and completely ignored the law on this (Building Regulations).
 He was asked to fit air conditioning but completely threw his hands in the air as there was no-way to get anything through the building without destroying the ceiling.
 As it happens air conditioning was not the problem, no ventilation was provided and so an even bigger problem.
 At least with a suspended ceiling you would have had a chance to get the pipework through.
 Another problem is that a building inspector cannot assess the fire protection for the floor above with it all sealed up.

-The other major problem with this project was sound, it was extremely noisy in the offices, and there is no chance of improving it easily.
+I am afraid that the title of this section says it all, the other major problem with the project above was sound, it was extremely noisy in the offices, and there is no chance of improving it easily.

 - Project in Reading: